SarahZ22/Plotly-challenge/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

 #### Methods Used
-HTML/CSS/Bootstrap, JavaScript Library Plotly, Python and Flask I used Plotyly to create charts exploring the provided data and apply the app to an interactive dashboard Webiste is deployed on GitHub Pages: https://sarahz22.github.io/Plotly-challenge/
+HTML/Bootstrap, JavaScript Library Plotly, Python
+I used Plotyly to create charts exploring the provided data and apply the app to an interactive dashboard Webiste is deployed on GitHub Pages: https://sarahz22.github.io/Plotly-challenge/